AM311/Cybersecurity_Report/home.md

 		 -  **Remote Desktop** access is allowed on the DNS server;
 	 - All accounts can **read** a **shared network folder**, which can be written only by `Administrators` and `DnsAdmins`;

-When not differently specified, all other settings are intented to be the "default" ones; in particular, all domain Users and Computers are placed in the default Active Directory folders.
+When not differently specified, all other settings are intented to be the "default" ones; in particular, all domain Users and Computers are placed in the default Active Directory containers.

 It is (realistically) assumed that some domain accounts use common and easily predictable passwords.